tmpim/netmountcc/README.md

 - `username` - the chosen netmount username
 - `password` - the chosen netmount password
 - `path` - the chosen path the netmount will be located
+- `run` - the chosen program to run after netmount loads

 For information on setting up a username and password, see [Production Setup](#production-setup)